eficode/robotframework-oxygen/DEVGUIDE.md

   failure_percentage: 20
 ```

-Let's implement function to return the failure_percentage. **Add the following code in the `LocusHandler` class in the python file `locustenv/locusthandler/locusthandler.py`**
+Let's implement function to return the failure_percentage. **Add the following code in the `LocustHandler` class in the python file `locustenv/locusthandler/locusthandler.py`**

 ```python
     def _get_treshold_failure_percentage(self):